FuchsiaOS/FuchsiaOS-docs-zh_CN/development/source_code/upload_changes_from_multiple_repositories.md

 You can also use the `git` command to upload all changes across repositories.
-The steps are identical as the steps in [Using jiri upload](#using-jiri-upload); however, instead of `jiri upload -multipart` in Step 3, use the following `git` command to upload your changes:
+The steps are identical as the steps in [Using jiri upload](#using-jiri-upload); however, instead of `jiri upload -multipart` in Step 3, use the following `git` command to upload your changes from each repository you have modified:

 ```
-git push origin HEAD:refs/for/master%topic=add_my_new_feature
+git push origin HEAD:refs/for/main
 ```

+Note that this command must be run from the working directory of each repository.